Introduction

 .drop("versions_ago")

-CDC is also valuable to help us unlock some questions on the dataset, that other methods can hardly achieve:
+Change Data Capture is also valuable to help us unlock some questions on the dataset, that other methods can hardly achieve:

 - Auditing: Databases reflect the most up-to-date state of data and lose the trace of how they got there.
 CDC data can serve as bread crumbs and help answer compliance-related questions, sometimes even performing true-ups when records in various systems do not match.